csvpath/csvpath/docs/paths.md

     path.fast_forward()
 ```

 A named path can reference a named file.
-To extend our example:
+To extend our example with named files:

 ```python
     nf = {